-By 2016 – To further develop and integrate the molecular nutrition capabilities and clinical strategies of the Nestlé Institute of Health Sciences (NIHS) and the Nestlé Clinical Development Unit to better define health globally for the prevention and management of disease using nutritional solutions.
+By 2016 – Further develop and integrate the molecular nutrition capabilities and clinical strategies of the Nestlé Institute of Health Sciences (NIHS) and the Nestlé Clinical Development Unit to help improve the management of diseases using nutritional solutions.

 By 2016 – Refocus the Nestlé Research Center (NRC) on five key platforms where we can make a positive difference: Healthy Ageing; Healthy Pleasure; First 1 000 days and Healthy Kids; Sustainable Nutrition; and Food Safety and Integrity.

 In January 2014, the Nestlé Institute of Health Sciences signed a long-term agreement with a USA-based developer of stem cell technologies, Cellular Dynamics International (CDI).
 The agreement will give the Institute access to cell products, obtained from adult non-embryonic stem cells (iPSCs), to support research programmes on maintaining health and managing conditions such as diabetes and obesity.